 Four Ways to Help Your Teen Avoid Senioritis

-Senioritis is a word that frequently comes up as teens begin their transition out of high school to college.
-While the gradual emergence of sloppy dressing and skipped homework is often laughed off by teachers or parents, the consequences of a poor senior year can affect students beyond high school.
+Senioritis is a word that frequently comes up as teens begin their transition from high school to college.
+While teachers or parents often laugh off the gradual emergence of sloppy dressing and skipped homework, the consequences of a poor senior year can affect students beyond high school.

 Inconsistent attendance and homework habits can stretch into college, and poor performance in the final semester of senior year sometimes leads to colleges rescinding their offers.